Nao-30/google-trends-php-sdk/tasks/task_logs.md

 - Updated task_breakdown.md to mark all open source preparation tasks as completed
 - All project implementation tasks are now complete

+## [2023-11-21] Namespace Standardization and Test Fixes
+- Fixed namespace inconsistencies throughout the codebase:
+  - Standardized all namespaces to use `Gtrends\Sdk` instead of mixed `GtrendsSdk` and `Gtrends\Sdk`
+  - Updated namespace references in all files including tests
+  - Fixed method naming inconsistencies between interfaces and implementations
+- Fixed test suite issues:
+  - Corrected base URI in Config class to use the proper gtrends CLI API endpoint `http://localhost:3000/api/`
+  - Updated integration tests to properly mock HTTP requests
+  - Fixed unit tests to inject mock dependencies properly using reflection
+  - Corrected expected URI paths and host values in all test assertions
+  - Updated Config test to match the actual implementation
+  - Added proper error message expectations in ApiWorkflowTest
+- All tests are now passing successfully with the corrected namespace and API endpoint configurations
+- Created feature branch for these fixes and merged to develop after validation
+- Next steps will focus on completing any remaining tasks and preparing for a stable release

 ## Next Steps
 - All planned implementation tasks have been completed
 - The project is ready for initial release